 The Canning Show is conducted each year by the Canning Agricultural, Horticultural & Recreational Society.
 This year the ‘Make Smoking History Canning Show’ is proudly sponsored by Healthway promoting the Make Smoking History message.
 Further information on the message can be found by clicking HERE.

 The Show Days consist of a full scheduled sixteen hour stage show, roving entertainment, a variety of stalls, LIVE onsite broadcast with HeritageFM 107.3 and a large sideshow with games, rides and showbags.
 Friday night sees the sky light up, celebrating the opening of the Show with Westfield Carousel’s Fireworks Display at 9:00pm.
 Saturday the Show rolls on with exhibits put on by the local community, stilt walking fun, face painting, petting farms and an array of activities and demonstrations for the whole family.
-The Show concludes Saturday night, featuring a headline and supporting acts – transforming the Show into Concert!
+The Show concludes Saturday night, featuring a headline act – transforming the Show into Concert!

 Not far from Sideshow Alley the Society have held the presence of Perth Heat, with an interactive pitching field, and played host to a showcase of many bands including the Perth Highland Pipe Band, Canning City Brass Band, and the Fremantle WASAMBA Carnival Drummers who quite literally light up the showgrounds.
 There is always new and exciting things to be seen at the Make Smoking History Canning Show.
 Be sure you’re not the only one to miss out!